-Spenser’s Pub opens daily at 4:00 pm and closes at 10:00 pm, and features an eclectic selection of pub fare entrees and appetizers, wine, local brews on tap, and artfully-crafted cocktails.
+Spenser’s Pub opens daily at 4:00 pm and closes at 10:00 pm, and features a selection of wine, local brews on tap, and artfully-crafted cocktails.

 On Polar Express dates, Spenser’s opens early at 3:00 pm and stays open later until 11:00 pm.